-This nonfiction biography series for young readers is absolutely fantastic.
-The latest is this book about Martin Luther King, Jr. whose cartoon illustration will give you a chuckle — since it’s he’s a kid with a mustache.
-We learn about when a white friend wouldn’t play with him because he was black and how much that hurt him as well as how much the injustice in the world bothered Martin.
-The book does NOT end with his death but ends on a positive note of standing strong and facing struggles.
+This nonfiction picture book biography series for young readers is absolutely fantastic.
+The book about Martin Luther King, Jr. shows a white friend who wouldn’t play with Margin because he was Black and how it hurt his feelings.
+The biography does NOT end with his death but ends on a positive note of standing strong and facing struggles.

 Let The Children March by Monica Clark-Robinson, illustrated by Frank Morrison

-You’d be hard pressed to find a more perfect historical picture book.
-I love the way the author uses the right amount of text to share the events leading up to a Birmingham, Alabama march made up only of children and teens.
+You’d be hard-pressed to find a more perfect historical picture book.
+The author shares the events leading up to a Birmingham, Alabama march with only of children and teens.
 The illustrations are dynamic, too, showing expressive children and passionate adults — each two-page spread evokes an emotion.
 I LOVE this book so much.

 The Youngest Marcher: The Story of Audrey Faye Hendricks, a Young Civil Rights Activist by Cynthia Levinson, illustrated by Vanessa Brantley-Newton